Who We Are

 We are looking for dispensaries that want us to custom grow exactly what their patients need and processors that want to turn our high quality sun grown cannabis flowers into consumables and oils.

-If you’d like us to drop you a message when we have flower and clones available shoot me an email or phone number.
+If you’d like us to drop you a message when we have flower and clones available shoot me an email.
 If we can help you out in any way please give us a shout anytime.

 Industrial v.
 Medicinal Cannabis